m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 the front desk manager who you have never met plays the role of the code that you have not written;
-leaving a note is analogous to returning the old snake tail position.
+leaving a note is analogous to returning the deleted tail position.

 ## The first use of `update_snake` and the corresponding output

-The non-space output corresponding to the code
+The output corresponding to the code
 ```python
 popped = update_snake(direction, snake, apple);  print(" " * 40, snake, " " *  6, popped, " " * 4, apple)
 ```
-should be as follows.
+should be as follows (up to correct spaces).
 ```
 [(0, 4), (0, 3), (1, 3), (2, 3), (2, 4), (2, 5), (3, 5), (4, 5), (5, 5), (6, 5), (7, 5), (7, 6)]   (7, 7)   (0, 5)
 ```
 This shows the newly edited value of `snake`, the returned value of `(7, 7)`, and the fact that `apple` is unchanged and still has the value `(0, 5)`.
 **In fact, `update_snake` should never make any attempt to change the apple position, whatever the scenario.**